 2. Take a Tour

 Tours are available on select days by appointment.
 Young children may be impatient by the end of the tour, so we leave their attendance to your discretion.
 Please contact the office to RSVP.
 Summer tours depend on office hours and facility projects.
 Please also tour the photo albums on our Facebook pages: AcademyACLConnect, Forest Green at Pike Park, AcademyACLRobotics, and GeekThinkFilms.

 3. Complete the Enrollment Packet

-Open enrollment for the next school year runs November 1 through February 8.
+Open enrollment for the next school year runs November 1 through a Wednesday deadline in March.
 At the closing deadline, all students with an enrollment request are entered into a lottery system.
 Enrollment paperwork must be for the current open enrollment period.
 After the lottery's waiting lists are created, additional students may be added to the bottom of any such lists at any time.
 Lists are recycled again through a new lottery for those families on a waiting list for the current year who also want to be considered for the new year; waiting lists do not remain from year to year to year.

 Review of Records: As needed, AcademyACL verifies information from a previous school, obtains copies of any official plans in place, and schedules a meeting with the parents to discuss those plans as needed.